andreArtelt/GraphPlayground/README.md

 ### Leave the result view and return to the default view
 Press 'r' or click on "Graph" -> "Reset".

+### Export the graph as an image

+- If you want to export the graph as an *.png* image, right click on the graph and click on "Save image as".
+- If you want to export the graph as an *.svg* image, press the key "v" and open or save the .svg file.

 ## Requirements

 - Modern web browser (this application was testet with Firefox 59 and Chromium 65)